nicktgr15/nicktgr15.github.io-src/content/Analysing-100GB-of-aerial-photos-to-identify-Sea-Lions-using-tensorflow-and-spark.md

 Tags: convnets, convolutional neural networks, machine learning, spark, parallel processing, python

-With this post I will attempt to describe the approach I followed in order to analyze 100GB of image data for the purpose of counting sea lions as part of the [this](https://www.kaggle.com/c/noaa-fisheries-steller-sea-lion-population-count) kaggle competition.
-The reason why I found this competition an interesting challenge was threefold: it was for a good cause, it was a good opportunity to apply recently acquired knowledge about convnets/tensorflow and finally, it was a nice example of using spark as a parallel processing engine to speed up single-threaded applications.
+With this post I will attempt to describe the approach I followed in order to analyze 100GB of image data for the purpose of identifying sea lions in aerial photos as part of [this](https://www.kaggle.com/c/noaa-fisheries-steller-sea-lion-population-count) kaggle competition.
+The reason why I found this competition an interesting challenge was threefold: was for a good cause, was a good opportunity to apply recently acquired knowledge about convnets/tensorflow and finally, was a nice example of using spark as a parallel processing engine to speed up single-threaded applications.

 #### The competition

-If you are not familiar with kaggle competitions, most of the time they follow the same pattern which involves a dataset, provided to the contestants, and a submission format, usually in csv, which must be used to submit results back to kaggle.
+If you are not familiar with kaggle competitions, most of the time they follow the same pattern which involves a dataset, provided to the contestants, and a submission format, usually in csv, which must be used as a template to submit results back to kaggle.
 Kaggle has the corresponding ground truth data for the submissions of the contestants and based on a predefined metric function a results is calculated.
 In this case the above were as follows:

 * **Dataset**
 The dataset consists of 18636 images that are used as test data and 949 images that are used as training data.
 In the case of training data, a second, annotated version of those 949 images is provided in which each sea lion is annotated using a colored dot.
-The size of the provided dataset in bytes is close to 100Gb, with 86GB comprising the test data and around 10GB the train data.
+The size of the provided dataset in bytes is close to 100GB, with 86GB comprising the test data and around 10GB the train data.
 * **Submission format**
-blahblah
+The classification results is expected to be submitted using the following csv format.
+The `test_id` represents the test image from which the corresponding counts for each type of sea lion have been calculated.
+It's obvious that during the evaluation the only processing that takes place in kaggle is the comparison of the submitted results with the ground truth i.e. validation is quick.

+        ::csv
+        test_id,adult_males,subadult_males,adult_females,juveniles,pups
+        0,1,1,1,1,1
+        1,1,1,1,1,1
+        2,1,1,1,1,1
+        etc

 * **Evaluation metric**
-sdsdas
+The submitted results are evaluated using the Root Mean Square Error (RMSE) metric, averaged over the available columns (i.e. for the different types of sea lions)

+    $\textrm{RMSE} = \sqrt{\frac{1}{n} \sum_{i=1}^{n} (y_i - \hat{y}_i)^2}$

 #### Matching the Dots

 Or to be more accurate: counting the dots.